Configure a VPN client for P2S OpenVPN protocol connections: Azure AD authentication

 Select Yes on the switch apps dialogue box.

-Make sure the connection that you want to set isn't already connected, then highlight the profile and check the Connect automatically check box.
+Make sure the connection that you want to set is not already connected, then highlight the profile and check the Connect automatically check box.

 Select Connect to initiate the VPN connection.